 The stars in the Cigar Galaxy’s disk are believed to have been formed in a burst some 500 million years ago and before the interaction with M81, there had not been any significant star forming activity within the galaxy outside the central region and halo.
 Before the encounter with Bode’s Galaxy, M82 was likely a low surface brightness object.

-A radio source was detected in Messier 82 in April 2010, when astronomers at the Jodrell Bank Observatory of the University of Manchester reported finding an unknown object that started emitting radio waves that did not look like anything they had previously seen.
+A radio source was detected in Messier 82 in April 2010, when astronomers at the Jodrell Bank Observatory reported finding an unknown object that started emitting radio waves that did not look like anything they had previously seen.
 The object has been theorized to be a micro quasar, but none of the theories are entirely backed up by the observed data.

 Cigar Galaxy – Messier 82 (M82)